 - Department Heads

-- Supervisors and anyone in Leadership Role
+- Supervisors and anyone in a Leadership Role

 Speaker Profile

 Carolyn Riggins - Founder/Owners at CDR Consulting Services, Business and Management Consultant, Trainer, Speaker, Coach, Author.
 She has more than 35 years of encounter in the financial industry with First Florida Bank, Barnett Bank, Mercantile Bank, and TD Bank.
 At TD Bank, Ms. Riggins was driving and growing her client’s base relationship by $71 million through indispensable commerce development, training her employees in customer service, and repeatedly coaching on sales.
-Ms. Riggins represented in multiple capacity levels of management roles regarding several banks in her career path.
-Under her leadership, she was qualified for a vocation as an Assistant Vice …
+Ms. Riggins represented multiple capacity levels of management roles regarding several banks in her career path.
+Under her leadership, she was qualified for a vocation as an Assistant Vice President …

 Upcoming Webinars